Retired NY principal sole winner of $326 million Mega Millions jackpot

-NEW YORK, Jan 12 (Reuters) - A retired New York elementary school principal is the sole winner of a $326 million Mega Millions jackpot, the largest lottery prize won in the state’s history, gaming officials said on Monday.
+NEW YORK (Reuters) - A retired New York elementary school principal is the sole winner of a $326 million Mega Millions jackpot, the largest lottery prize won in the state’s history, gaming officials said on Monday.

 Harold Diamond, 80, of Wurtsboro, New York, a village about 80 miles (129 km) northwest of New York City, had forgotten about the ticket he bought on a whim at a gas station and shoved into his pocket until the day after the Nov.
 4 drawing, when he heard where the winning numbers were sold, the New York Lottery said in a statement.